 The Library Services and Technology Act (LSTA), a section of the Museum and Library Services Act of 2003, promotes access to information resources provided by all types of libraries.
 Through the legislation, the Institute of Museum and Library Services provides funds to State Library Agencies using a population-based formula.
 State libraries may use the appropriation to support statewide initiatives and services; they also may distribute the funds through subgrants.

 Combined with funding from the State of Connecticut, LSTA funds support much of the statewide library infrastructure that few in the community consider.
 LSTA allows these things to be funded:

 1. Instructors for continuing education classes in locations around the state

-4. deliverIT CT vans and drivers that deliver over 2.5 million library items per year
+4. deliverIT CT vans and drivers that deliver 1.5 million library items per year

 6. Service Center collections that help serve over 450,000 state residents through local libraries